MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-data-sources.md

 The **Mapping** tab of the **Format designer** page presents data sources that have been already added to the current format.

--   To add a new top level data source, select the **Add root** option.
-Then, on the **Add data source** dialog, select the desired data source type.
+- To add a new top level data source, select **Add root**.
+Then, in the **Add data source** dialog box, select the desired data source type.
--   To add a new child data source, select an existing data source in the **Mapping** tab as the parent node for the adding data source, and select the **Add** option.
-Then, on the **Add data source** dialog, select the desired data source type.
+- To add a new child data source, select an existing data source on the **Mapping** tab as the parent node for the adding data source, and select **Add**.
+Then, in the **Add data source** dialog box, select the desired data source type.

-The following illustration shows the entry of a new top level data source of the ***Data model \> Enumeration*** type.
+The following illustration shows the entry of a new top level data source of the ***Data model > Enumeration*** type.

 ![Entry of a new top level data source on the Format designer page.](./media/er-data-sources-new-root-ds-entry.gif)

 > [!NOTE]
 > Be aware that the following data source types are only offered for entry when the **Show details** toggle of the **Format designer** page is on:
 >
-> -   Dynamics 365 application (Finance)
 >   - Class
 >   - Object
 >   - Table
 >   - Table records

 ## Common properties of ER data sources

-The described in this section properties can be specified for a data source of any type.
+The properties described in this section can be specified for any type of data source.

 ### Name property

-Data source names must be unique in the configured ER component.
-So, the **Name** property is mandatory.
+As data source names must be unique in the ER component, the **Name** property is mandatory.
 Use this property to uniquely identify the added data source in the configured ER component.

 ### Label property

 The **Label** property is optional.
 Use this property to specify the alternative data source name.
-You can use the **Translate** option to specify language dependent text for the label of the editable data source.
+Select **Translate** to specify language dependent text for the label of the editable data source.
 When the label is [translated](er-design-multilingual-reports.md#entry), the label is presented on the **Model mapping designer** or **Format designer** page in the language that is preferred by the current user.

 > [!TIP]
-> Use the **Show name first** toggle of the **Model mapping designer** or **Format designer** page to sort data sources either by name or label.
+> Use the **Show name first** toggle of the **Model mapping designer** or **Format designer** page to sort data sources by name or label.

-When this property is specified for a data source that is used to let user fill in a data entry field, the configured label is used as the prompt text of that data entry field.
-When this property is translated, the prompt text of that data entry field is presented in the language that is preferred by the current user.
+When this property is specified for a data source that's used to let you enter information in a data entry field, the configured label is used as the prompt text of that data entry field.
+When this property is translated, the prompt text of that data entry field is presented in your preferred language, or the preferred language of the current user.

 ### Help property

 The **Help** property is optional.
 Use this property to specify the data source description.
 You can use the **Translate** option to specify language dependent text for the description of the editable data source.
-When the description is translated, the description is presented on the bottom of the **Model mapping designer** or **Format designer** page in the language that is preferred by the current user.
+When the description is translated, the description is presented on the bottom of the **Model mapping designer** or **Format designer** page in the preferred language.

 The following illustration shows the entry of data source properties on the **Format designer** page.